zinka88/GetCleanDataCP/CodeBook.md

 The set of variables that were estimated from these signals are:

--mean(): Mean value
+- mean(): Mean value
--std(): Standard deviation
+- std(): Standard deviation

 # Averages provided for the following features
-## Note: The number is the index of the feature on the original dataset.
+### Note: The number is the index of the feature on the original dataset.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y